manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 ### Other Changes

-In v0.9, developers need to _opt-in_ to **anywidget**'s live development features, using an envrionment variable.
+In v0.9, developers need to _opt-in_ to **anywidget**'s live development features, using an environment variable.
 You can set this within a notebook:

 ```python
 %env ANYWIDGET_HMR=1